-The initial protocols include Directory (a naming service protocol), Payments (an offchain payment protocol), Data (a data storage and streaming protocol), Communications (a secure routing, session and encrypted communications protocol) and Gateways (an interoperability protocol that includes cross chain transfers and oracling services).
+The initial protocols include Identity (a naming service protocol), Payments (an offchain payment protocol), Data (a data storage and streaming protocol), Communications (a secure routing, session and encrypted communications protocol) and Gateways (an interoperability protocol that includes cross chain transfers and oracling services).
 The standards also define interfaces that can be implemented as APIs and libraries that abstract and simplify the use of decentralized infrastructure (both blockchain and P2P) for any developer even if they don’t know inner workings or low level functioning of decentralized protocols.

 This suite of protocols aim to solve the major problems that stop decentralized blockchain networks (ie: Bitcoin, RSK, Ethereum, etc.) from reaching mass adoption.
 From our point of view, the two main impediments are sustainable scaling (onchain scaling is possible but leads to higher maintenance cost for validation nodes and therefore to centralization) and developer usability (it can take several months for developers to learn how to use the technology and even mastering the tech, it’s very inefficient to build decentralized apps for the lack of a higher level protocol and reusable components).

-Following the guidelines of RIF OS, a series of blockchain based P2P platforms are being built being RNS, an implementation of RIF Directory on RSK, the first to be launched.
+Following the guidelines of RIF OS, a series of blockchain based P2P platforms are being built being RNS, an implementation of RIF Identity on RSK, the first to be launched.
 RIF Lumino, the first implementation of RIF Payments, is soon to be launched as well and during 2019, the first version of full stack will be available.
 Now let’s talk about the utility of the RIF token within the RIF OS ecosystem.
 The first and obvious use is to access all the services provided in the RIF OS ecosystem.
 To comply with the RSK Infrastructure Framework, providers have to at least accept RIF tokens in exchange for their services.
 On top of that, certain protocols use RIF token as the collateral that all service providers need to stake in order to offer services on the RIF Marketplace.
 This is key given the decentralized nature of these platforms, without an embed insurance mechanism would be impossible to ensure quality of service to the end users.
 Additionally, on some protocols the ratio between the collateral and the amount of contracts a service provider has will be used to dynamically distribute new service contracts among registered providers.